COSC5557/pipeline-optimization-beckcarver/README.md

         algorithms, and other components are you considering and what hyperparameters and value ranges, what measures you are using to evaluate them, what hyperparameter optimization method you chose, etc.
 - Results: Description of what you observed, including plots.
+Compare performance before and after tuning, and show the best configuration.
 - Code: Add the code you've used as a separate file.

 Your report must contain enough detail to reproduce what you did without the